- Using PVAAS for a Purpose

 Misconception: PVAAS cannot accomodate the realities of today's classroom.

 The instruction that students receive from educators can be much more complex than one teacher for a given subject and grade.
-In today's classroom, there might be team teaching, pull out or push in programs, lab sessions, English as a Second Language instruction, or countless other ways that more than one instructor is responsible for a student's learning in a particular subject and grade.
+In today's classroom, there might be team teaching, pull out or push in programs, lab sessions, English Language Development instruction, or countless other ways that more than one instructor is responsible for a student's learning in a particular subject and grade.
 It is important to capture such contributions in teacher value-added reporting, and PVAAS does just that.

 PVAAS in Theory

 The statistical modeling underlying PVAAS uses a robust approach that can take into account team teaching or other scenarios where more than one instructor is responsible for a student's learning in a particular subject and grade.
 If just one teacher is responsible for a student's learning, that student is weighted fully in that teacher's Value-Added report.
 If more than one teacher is responsible for a student, then the student is weighted in each Teacher Value-Added report according to the percentage of instructional responsibility that the teacher has.
 A teacher's Value-Added report reflects all the students linked to them, and it considers the appropriate weighting.

 PVAAS in Practice